-At 88 Boomerang Drive, two houses are sited along a 2km sand ridge facing one of New South Wales’ ﬁnest ocean beaches.
+At 88 Boomerang Drive, two houses are sited along a 2km sand ridge facing Boomerang Beach, one of New South Wales’ ﬁnest ocean beaches.

 The houses are siblings, related by a common architectural vocabulary and palette of materials.
 They share their site around a central courtyard divided by an elevated lap-pool and low screen wall.

-On approach, the houses are partially concealed by a stand of mature paperbarks, and then appear as striking four storey volumes linked by a dramatic stair.
+On approach, the houses are partially concealed by a stand of mature paperbarks and then appear as striking four-storey volumes linked by a dramatic stair.
 Upon arrival at the dune living level, the building softens, relaxing into its beachside location.
-Like geological strata, the buildings transform from concrete enclosed solid forms at the lower level containing parking and storage areas, to weathered rain-screen timber cladding of the bedroom and primary living levels, up to lightweight zinc and glass pavillions at the highest level, each containing a living space with spectacular views to the beach, headlands and ocean horizon beyond.
+Like geological strata, the buildings transform from concrete enclosed solid forms at the lower level containing parking and storage areas, to weathered rain-screen timber cladding of the bedroom and primary living levels, up to lightweight zinc and glass pavilions at the highest level, each containing a living space with spectacular views to the beach, headlands and ocean horizon beyond.

 The project was the 2009 winner of the RAIA NSW Aaron Bolot Award for Multiple Housing.

 - Taylor Thomson Whitting

 - Great Lakes Council

 - Walter Duber

 - Richard Glover